kukaprofi/vkrc-manual-upgrade/README.md

 # vkrc-manual-upgrade
-Off-line manual upgrade of VKRC programs
+Off-line manual upgrade of VKRC programs.

 1. Start the PowerShell console under Windows.
 2. Go to the directory with VKRCManualUpgrade.ps1 script.